 Known as a haven for nature lovers, Giglio is a small island off the coast of the Argentario.
 There are four primary beaches on Giglio: Campese, Cannelle, Arenella and Caldane.
 With colorful coral reefs, olive groves and sandy beaches you will find plenty to keep you busy.
 Tourist information can be found here.

 Giannutri is the southernmost island of the Tuscan Archipelago.
 Giannutri is small with a rugged coastline and limited access from May 26th to October 12th.
 A restriction adopted in the last year or so means that only 300 visitors are permitted per season.
-This law is intended to help preserve the unspoilt, natural beauty and uniqueness of the island.
+This law is intended to help preserve the unspoiled, natural beauty and uniqueness of the island.
 Visits to the island are guided and scheduled.
 The Isle Park homepage allows you to view, in real time, the schedules of trips planned for Giannutri.
 It also provides information about the guide and the agency that is the organizer on a given day.

 Those who do not want to take a guide are only allowed to pass along the “corridor” (the main connecting road between Cala Maestra and Cala Spalmatoio) for free.
 Should you wish to visit the archaeological site of Villa Domitia, you must follow the precise provisions of the Ministry for the Environment, Land and Sea.
 Any offenders will be fined.
 Information on these rules and norms of behavior is available on the homepage.